DragonMinded/netboot/README.md

 ### netdimm_info

 This script requests firmware information from a single cabinet, displaying it on the screen.
-Included in that info is the net dimm firmware revision, the memory capacity of the net dimm, the available memory that can be used for game storage, the current game's CRC image and whether the net dimm thinks that CRC is valid or not.
+Included in that info is the net dimm firmware revision, the memory capacity of the net dimm, the available memory that can be used for game storage, the current game's CRC image, whether the net dimm thinks that CRC is valid or not and whether the CRC check screen has been disabled for this game or not.
 Invoke the script like so to see options:

 ```
 ./netdimm_info --help